zeeman-effect/maiar-ai/README.md

 });
 ```

-4. Create a `.env` file in your project root:
+4. Create a `.env` file in your project root.
+For our example, we'll use the OpenAI API key:

+> [!INFO]
+> Since we're using OpenAI's API for this quickstart, you'll need to:
+>
+> 1. Create an OpenAI account at [platform.openai.com](https://platform.openai.com)
+> 2. Generate an API key in your account settings
+> 3. Add funds to your account to use the API
+> 4. Create a `.env` file with your API key as shown below

 ```bash
 OPENAI_API_KEY=your_api_key_here